tulip-control/tulip-control/doc/install.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~

 TuLiP is distributed with tests for itself that, like those for NumPy, provide a
 way to check that TuLiP is behaving as expected.
-To perform all tests from the
+To perform basic tests from the
 command-line, try ::

   $ ./run_tests.py

-Use the flag "-h" to see driver script options.
-More details about testing
+Use the flag "-h" to get a description of driver script options.
+More details
-TuLiP oriented for developers are provided in the :doc:`dev_guide`.
+about testing TuLiP oriented for developers are provided in the :doc:`dev_guide`.

 .. _troubleshoot-sec-label: